 Estimated reading time: 6 minutes

 Learning is a fun and rewarding process.
-However, it does not necessarily come with joy and satisfaction for everyone.
+But, it does not necessarily come with joy and satisfaction for everyone.
 It is difficult for some who have certain limitations.

-In this blog, let’s examine the elearning era and the pros and cons of Microlearning Vs Traditional Learning.
+Let’s examine the e-learning era and the pros and cons of Microlearning Vs Traditional Learning.

 The advent of the E-learning era

 E-learning has transformed how employee training happens.
-It replaces traditional training methods with more efficient and accessible options.
+It replaces traditional training types with more efficient and accessible options.

 With the help of e-learning, employees learn at their own pace.
-The learning happens via modules, quizzes, and micro courses through a learning management system (LMS).
+The education happens via modules, quizzes, and micro courses through a learning management system (LMS).

-The benefits of microlearning are numerous, as it allows for easy knowledge retention and addresses knowledge gaps.
+The benefits of microlearning are many, as it allows for easy knowledge retention and addresses knowledge gaps.

 Gamification, infographics, and simulations also help reinforce education and engage trainees.